[HISTORY: Adopted by the Common Council of the City of Burlington 12-10-2013 by Ord. No. 08-2013. Amendments noted where applicable.]

 By designing an authorized agent under the provisions of this section, the owner consents to receive any and all notices of code violations concerning the registered vacant property and all process in any court proceeding or administrative enforcement proceeding brought to enforce code provisions concerning the registered building by service of the notice or process on the authorized agent.
 Any owner who has designated an authorized agent under the provisions of this section shall be deemed to consent to the continuation of the agent's designation for the purposes of this section until the owner notifies the City Code Enforcement Official of a change of authorized agent or until the owner files a new annual registration statement.
 The designation of an authorized agent in no way releases the owner from any requirement of this chapter.

-The initial registration fee for each building shall be $250.
-The fee for the first renewal is $500.
-The fee for any subsequent renewal is $750.
+The initial registration fee for each building shall be $500.
+The fee for the first renewal is $1,500.
+The fee for the second renewal is $3,000.
+The fee for any subsequent renewal is $5,000.
 Any and all who shall file the annual registration statement prior to the end of the 2013 calendar year shall be deemed as having their registration valid through the end of the calendar year 2014, and in such case the first renewal pursuant to this section shall be for the 2015 calendar year.

 The owner of any building that has become a vacant and abandoned property, and any person maintaining, operating, or collecting rent for any such building that has become vacant, shall, within 30 days thereof: